 Are you planning a trip to Toronto?
 Indeed, it’s a beautiful city to visit in any season, for its architecture and its many parks.
 While developing our Toronto Civic Center Tourist Scavenger Hunt and our Old Toronto Tourist Scavenger Hunt, we identified many beautiful Toronto parks worthy of your time.

 We’ve limited our list to the downtown core and harbourfront areas, where our scavenger hunts are located.

 - Nathan Phillips Square

-- It was named in honor of Nathan Phillips, Mayor of Toronto from 1955 to 1962, was unveiled in 1965.
+- Named in honor of Nathan Phillips, Mayor of Toronto from 1955 to 1962, and therefore unveiled in 1965.
 The body of water to your right becomes a skating rink in winter.
 You can also see here free concerts, a weekly public market, and other events at various times of the year.

-- More recently, the giant sign with the word Toronto was added.
+- Recently, the giant sign with the word Toronto appeared.
 It is the perfect place for a tourist selfie.